infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 ### Captions support for prerecorded media

 Due to some disabilities, some users may not be able to hear the content of the media provided by the application.
 An example of that can be prerecorded audio or video track.
-To make that content accessible to all users, in some cases, support for some accessibility features must be added.
+In some cases it is necessary to add support for some accessibility features to make this content accessible to all users.

 #### Success techniques

 ##### Using AVPlayer with captions

 One way of making the prerecorded media accessible is by adding captions.
 Most modern software supports adding captions to the video, and `AVPlayer` from `AVFoundation` automatically supports it.

-User should enable accessibility feature called *Closed Captions* by going to *Settings > Accessibility > Subtitles & Captioning > Closed Captions + SDH*.
-When it is enabled, captions will be shown in the media, which contains captions.
+To be able to see captions in media that contains it, user needs to have *Closed Captions* enabled.
+This accessibility feature can be toggled in *Settings > Accessibility > Subtitles & Captioning > Closed Captions + SDH*.

 ##### Custom solution with accessibility notifications